 East Rotoiti & Rotomā sewerage scheme

-The East Rotoiti/Rotoma Sewerage Scheme aims to protect the health of the waterways and provide an essential service to the community.
-The scheme also aligns with the ambition of the Rotorua Te Arawa Lakes Programme, to protect and restore the water quality of 12 Rotorua lakes so that they can be used and enjoyed by the public today and in future.
+The East Rotoiti Rotomā Sewerage Scheme (the Scheme) aims to protect the health of the waterways, the health of the public, and to provide an essential service to the community.
+The scheme also aligns with the vision of the Rotorua Te Arawa lakes Programme (a partnership between Te Arawa Lakes Trust, Rotorua Lakes Council and the Bay of Plenty Regional Council):

 Who has been part of the project development?